f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 ## Sentiment Distribution:

-The connection between sentiment and different topics is not particularly strong, but in those cases where it is present the connection seems very natural and intuitive, with texts that are strongly towards topics that mark carnage, crime, death and tense judgments being leaning towards a more negative sentiment, while those focusing on self-expression, ambition, intimacy seduction leaning towards a positive sentiment.
+The connection between sentiment and different topics is not particularly strong, but in those cases where it is present the connection seems very natural and intuitive, with texts that are strongly associated with topics that mark carnage, crime, death and tense judgments being leaning towards a more negative sentiment, while those focusing on self-expression, ambition, intimacy seduction leaning towards a positive sentiment.

 But given that only three entries have a higher value than 0,1 the connections are not overly strong to begin with.